 Liv Ames for EdSource

-“For the first time in decades, community colleges, county offices of education and school districts have been having meaningful conversations about what adult programs should look like,” said former Assemblywoman Joan Buchanan, who was head of the Assembly Education Committee until the current legislative session began.
+Hessam Ghajar, left, and Takeshi Naoi practice English with classmates in a San Mateo Adult School class.“For the first time in decades, community colleges, county offices of education and school districts have been having meaningful conversations about what adult programs should look like,” said former Assemblywoman Joan Buchanan, who was head of the Assembly Education Committee until the current legislative session began.
 “We need to build on the work that has been done and then have a thoughtful implementation process to really deliver an effective program.”

 The Department of Finance does not know exactly how much of the $500 million will go to preserve current programs, though estimates by adult school providers put the figure at around $300 million.
 The remaining $200 million or so funds will be given to the consortia to be used for programs and support services, such as child care or career counseling.
 Only 5 percent can be used for administration.

 One issue the consortia will have to grapple with is limited funding to meet the needs of adult learners throughout the state, Jones said.
 Before the recession, K-12 adult schools were getting $723 million in state funding, she said.
 In addition, many areas of the state, particularly rural counties, had never had K-12 adult ed programs.
 The 70 consortia now cover the entire state.
+Jones said the Department of Finance made no promises regarding funding beyond the 2015-16 school year.
+But, she said, finance officials did say it probably would not be less than $500 million in the future.

 In his budget, Gov. Brown states that state-funded adult education programs should include basic reading, writing, math, and other elementary and high school classes.
 They should also include citizenship and English as a second language classes, he said.
 In addition, adult ed should provide programs for adults with disabilities, apprenticeship programs and short-term, career-technical classes that provide skills in high demand, he said.